HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 Primary care is the foundation of our health care system.
 Evidence shows greater use of primary care is associated with lower costs, higher patient satisfaction, fewer hospitalizations and emergency department visits, and lower mortality.

 The Multi-payer Primary Care Transformation Model will be a framework that aims to strengthen primary care through multi-payer payment reform and care delivery transformation.

-The purpose of this model is to create better health and better care for patients, smarter spending, and improved clinical experience for providers.
-You can read more about it in HCA's Multi-payer Primary Care Transformation Model briefing paper.
+The purpose of the Multi-payer Primary Care Transformation Model (PCTM) is to create better health and better care for patients, smarter spending, and improved clinical experience for providers.

 - Promote and incentivize integrated, whole-person and team-based care.
-This includes primary care, physical and behavioral health care, and preventive services.
+This includes primary physical and behavioral health care services for acute, chronic, and preventive needs.

 - Work with interested public and private employers to spread and scale the model throughout Washington State.

 We have been working with Washington State health care plans and primary care providers on developing this model during this last year.
 Two work groups were formed in May 2019 to refine the model elements.
 One work group helped refine the payment component of the model.
 The other work group helped refine the proposed quality metrics.